rust-lang/rust/src/doc/rustc-dev-guide/src/test-implementation.md

 }
 ```
 Private items can thus be easily tested without worrying about how to expose
-the them to any sort of external testing apparatus.
+them to any sort of external testing apparatus.
 This is key to the
 ergonomics of testing in Rust.
 Semantically, however, it's rather odd.
 How does any sort of `main` function invoke these tests if they're not visible?
 What exactly is `rustc --test` doing?